-Make a sequin skirt that fits you perfectly!
+Make a sparkly skirt that fits you perfectly!

->

-> This holiday season has me craving some sparkle and glitz, and it seemed like a little sequin skirt was just the thing.
+This holiday season has me craving some sparkle and glitz, and it seemed like a little sequin skirt was just the thing.
 I feel like this is a winter staple kind of item that I just didn’t have in my closet, so it’s a great addition for me for occasions when my normal winter attire of a sweatshirt and joggers won’t cut it.

 But as you can see, I didn’t lose the sweatshirt entirely.
 That’s why I love this skirt – it’s so sparkly and pretty on it’s own, it leaves me able to got with a very basic basic on top if I want to.
 So sweatshirt + necklace and I’m done.

 And for days when it’s colder than the day I took pictures, I could also see this being amazing with tights and a fitted top – or for warmer days, with a graphic t-shirt and a jean jacket.
 So many options!

 - 1-2 yards of sequin fabric, depending on your size and the length of the skirt